HL7/davinci-ecdx/input/pagecontent/signatures.md

 <div class="bg-success" markdown="1">

 #### Digital Signature Rules and Guidance For CDEX Bundle and QuestionnaireResponse

-1.  **SHALL** use the [CDex Digital Signature Profile] with the [CDex Signature Bundle Profile] for digitally signed Bundles and with the [CDex SDC QuestionnaireResponse Profile] for for digitally signed QuestionnaireResponse.
+1.  **SHALL** use the [CDex Digital Signature Profile] with the [CDex Signature Bundle Profile] for digitally signed Bundles and with the [CDex SDC QuestionnaireResponse Profile] for digitally signed QuestionnaireResponse.
 This Signature DataType profile enforces the various elements of digital signatures documented in this section.

 1. Implementers **SHALL** follow the following FHIR R6 [JSON Signature rules](https://hl7.org/fhir/6.0.0-ballot3/datatypes.html#JSON)
    - The Signature.data is base64 encoded JWS-Signature [[RFC 7515]: JSON Web Signature (JWS)]
      - The JWS mime type `application/jose` **SHALL** be indicated in the `Signature.sigFormat` element.
      > JSON Web Signature (JWS) is a means of representing content secured with digital signatures or Hash-based Message Authentication Codes (HMACs) using JSON data structures.
 Cryptographic algorithms and identifiers used with this specification are enumerated in the separate JSON Web Algorithms (JWA). [^fourth]
    - The signature is a [Detached] Signature (where the content that is signed is removed from the JWS)

    - The `Bundle.signature` or the QuestionnaireResponse [signatureRequired] extension is removed before signing.

    - When FHIR Resources are signed, the signature is across the [Canonical JSON](https://hl7.org/fhir/6.0.0-ballot3/json.html#canonical) form of the resource(s)

       -  CDEX is pre-adopting the changes to FHIR R6 json canonicalization guidance and  **SHALL** use the IETF JSON Canonicalization Scheme (JCS) (see [RFC 8785]) to generate the canonical form of the resource.
 JCS is a well-documented standardized canonicalization algorithm with multiple open-source implementations across several programming languages.
          - This canonicalization method is identified by the URI `application/fhir+json;canonicalization=http://hl7.org/fhir/canonicalization/json#document` and **SHALL** be indicated in the `Signature.targetFormat` element.